The Best Way to Share Your Availability (Without Sending a Link)

 The Skej Team2025-05-02

-You’ve probably done it a hundred times: “Here’s my Calendly — grab a time that works for you.”
-And while scheduling links are convenient, let’s be honest — they don’t always land well.
-In more personal or high-touch conversations — with a client, a candidate, or an investor — dropping a link can feel cold, impersonal, or even a little… presumptuous.
-But manually typing out a list of times?
+You’ve probably seen it a hundred times: “Here’s my Calendly — grab a time that works for you.”
+And while scheduling links can be convenient in certain circumstances, let’s be honest, they don’t always land well, and we all hate receiving them.
+If you're scheduling in a more personal or high-touch scenario, like with a client, a candidate you really want to hire, or an investor, dropping a link can feel cold, impersonal, or even a little… presumptuous.
+But going to your calendar, finding your availability, and then manually typing out a list of dates and times?
 That’s a pain.
-And if even one of them changes, the whole thing falls apart.
-There’s a better way: Skej — an AI assistant that shares your availability for you, in natural language, right inside your email thread.
+There’s a better way: Skej — an AI scheduling assistant that shares your availability for you, in natural language, right inside your email threads.
 No links.
 No portals.
 Just a smarter, faster, more human way to schedule.

 Why scheduling links aren't always ideal

 Scheduling links work great for low-stakes meetings.
-But in many situations, they create subtle friction — especially when:
+But in many situations, they actually can create subtle friction.
+Think about when:

 It’s not just polite — it’s powerful